 Business owners are generally happy with the initial tally, but they assert that improvements can be made.

 “We’re happy with it.
-Illinois did a good job of making sure that the program is a controlled program,” said Charles Bachtell, CEO of Cresco Labs, which has three cultivation sites in Illinois.
+Illinois did a good job of making sure that the program is a controlled program,” said Charlie Bachtell, CEO of Cresco Labs, which has three cultivation sites in Illinois.

 But, he added: “There are a couple things about the rules that are a bit onerous.
 In Illinois, our patients have to get fingerprinted and get a background check done on them.
 People in a medical program shouldn’t have to go through that.”